Magolor/hoi4dev/README.md

 ...

 On the other hand, scripts starting with `scripts/CXX_....` demonstrates how a regular mod workflow runs. `v0.2.1.py` is the main thread, generating a mod from scratch (not able to run here due to lack of project resource files).

+## Demos

+We plan to share an end-to-end mod project built with the package in the near future.
+Stay tuned.

 ## Frequent Issues